• Skip to primary navigation

 Baked Tofu

-After pressing the tofu, cube into about 1″ squares.
-Put into a bowl.
-Mix up the marinade and pour over, making sure every bit if covered.
-Marinate at least 10 minutes and longer, up to an hour, if you can.
+After pressing the tofu, cube it into about 1″ squares.
+Put them into a bowl.
+Mix the marinade and pour it over, making sure every bit is covered.
+Marinate for at least 10 minutes and longer, up to an hour, if you can.
 Then bake on a non-stick baking sheet for 15 minutes a side.
 These are great in any Asian dish like this Pineapple Fried Rice.

 Pineapple Fried Rice

-Garnish with some sesame seeds for a fun and nutritional boost: Vitamins and minerals like copper, manganese, calcium, phosphorous, magnesium, iron, zinc, Vitamin B1, selenium and dietary fiber.
+Garnish with sesame seeds for a fun and nutritional boost: Sesame seeds contain vitamins and minerals like copper, manganese, calcium, phosphorous, magnesium, iron, zinc, Vitamin B1, selenium, and dietary fiber.

 Baked Tofu with Broccoli or Vegged Riced

-This tofu recipe is so simple and dynamic, you can use it in so many ways.
-Top it onto a salad, enjoy with a quinoa salad, or wrap in a burrito.
-Use this method with other marinades for fun.
+This tofu recipe is so simple that it can be used in many ways.
+Top it on a salad, enjoy with a quinoa salad, or wrap it in a burrito.
+For fun, use this method with other marinades.

-I’d love to hear your feedback in the comments below for this Baked Tofu recipe!
+I’d love to hear your feedback for this Baked Tofu recipe in the comments below!
 If you have a photo, post it on my Facebook page, tag me using the hashtag #plantbasedcooking in your caption, and I won’t miss it!

 *As an Amazon Associate, I earn from qualifying purchases.
 This means if you click a link, I may earn a commission at no extra cost to you.
 Read my full disclosure.